Shujaat Hussain: Interior ministry

 Hussain was the leading member of right-wing alliance, the Islamic Democratic Alliance (IDA) and won parliamentary seat during 1988 general elections, and headed the Parliamentary Party of Joint Opposition (PPJO) in the National Assembly from 1988 to 1990.
 He also acted as the parliamentary party leader of the Pakistan Muslim League (N) (PML-N) in the National Assembly.

 Chaudhry Shujaat Hussain, then Pakistan's Prime Minister, sees off US Deputy Secretary of State Richard Armitage, after their July 2004 meeting at the Prime Minister's residence in Islamabad, Pakistan.

-After 1990 elections and 1997 elections, Chaudhry Shujaat served as Interior ministry.
-He was one of high-profile cabinet member of Prime minister Nawaz Sharif who appointed Shujaat as the President of the PML-N in Punjab from 1997 to 1999.
-However, Hussain mounted serious disagreement and confronted Nawaz Sharif after Sharif imposing economic emergency in 1998.
+After 1990 elections and 1997 elections, Chaudhry Shujaat served as Interior minister.
+He was one of high-profile cabinet members of Prime minister Nawaz Sharif who appointed Shujaat as the President of the PML-N in Punjab from 1997 to 1999.
+However, Hussain mounted serious disagreement and confronted Nawaz Sharif after Sharif imposed economic emergency in 1998.
 Hussain's relations became extremely hostile during the Kargil war, claiming that Sharif had been briefed by chief of army staff general Pervez Musharraf six times as opposed to Sharif claiming not having "knowledge".